 All About Ami has the full tutorial for this great x-insert

 However, Ami’s solution pictured above was to create a custom-sized insert.
 The most difficult part of this is the planning: the actual process of making the insert is pretty easy.
 So, if you like the look of this, or have a shelf already in use that would benefit from this design, definitely check out her tutorial!

 What say you knitters?

-In general, we feel the best solutions are “one stop shop” solutions that keep all parts of your knitting together: yarn, tools, project bags, patterns and whatever else.
+In general, I feel the best solutions are “one stop shop” solutions that keep all parts of your knitting together: yarn, tools, project bags, patterns and whatever else.
 That way, when it’s time to put something away or get something out, it’s all right where you need it.